our measures for safe and controlled event environments

-Human interaction is what we do but we understand that convenience is key and that many people will still want to minimise unnecessary contact.
-We have taken advantage of tech solutions to provide contactless options.
-So, to minimise contact points when in our venue, visitors can pre-pay parking online, use our cashless options for payment at all food and drink outlets and even pre-order food via an app.
+We also understand that many people still want to minimise unnecessary contact.
+For visitors’ convenience and to minimise contact points in our venues, they can pre-pay for parking online, use our cashless options at all food and drink outlets and even pre-order drinks from their phones.

 'ASK FOR' CAMPAIGNS